 The full screen view enables viewing of the image completely unobstructed by the IRP.
 However, as the controls for pins & pulses are on the IRP menu bar (see below), one needs to turn these off/on as required before going to full screen as the IRP menu will not be visible.

 In the top right of the image viewer is the navigator.
 The red box shows the portion of the image that is currently being viewed.
 Clicking in the navigator will centre the viewable area on that location.
 We can also drag the box around inside the navigator (left mouse click + hold or by using touch) to move the viewable area around.
 This feature is useful at significant zoom levels.

-The BSIP database identifies individual research targets (Bows, Instruments, and Musicians).
+The BSIP database identifies individual research targets (Bows (B), Bow Accessories (BA), Bow Parts (BP), Instruments (I), Instrument Accessories (IA), Instrument Parts (IP) and Musicians (M).
 Pins & Pulses are overlaid on top of images to aid visual location and identification.
-Each research target type is colour-coded: blue for instruments, green for bows and purple/magenta for musicians (this colour-coding is used on the Research Targets tab on the Source Info Panel).
+Each research target type is colour-coded: blue for instruments, their parts and accessories, green for bows, their parts and accessories, and purple/magenta for musicians (this colour-coding is used on the Research Targets tab on the Source Info Panel).
 Hovering over, or touching a pin will cause a tooltip to appear identifying the research target.